nuclio/nuclio/docs/tasks/configuring-a-platform.md

 All log sinks support the following fields:

-- `kind`: The kind of output
+- `kind` - The kind of output
-- `url`: The URL at which the sink resides
+- `url` - The URL at which the sink resides
-- `attributes`: Kind specific attributes
+- `attributes` - Kind specific attributes

 <a id="log-sink-stdout"></a>
 ##### Standard output (`stdout`)